Free SAT Math Questions with Solutions and Explanations - Sample 4

 B) Student-Produced Response Questions

-5. Pedro drove for one hour and a half at the rate of 60 kilometers per hour and for 3 hours at the rate of 70 kilometers per hour.
-What was Pedro's average speed, kilometers per hour, for the whole journey?
+5. Pedro drove for 1.5 hours at 60 km/h and for 3 hours at 70 km/h.
+What was Pedro's average speed for the whole journey?

-7. Find a positive integer N such that when N is divided by 7 it gives a reminder equal to 3 and when N is divided by 5 the reminder is equal to 1.
+7. Find a positive integer N such that when N is divided by 7 the remainder is 3, and when divided by 5 the remainder is 1.

 8. The difference of the squares of two consecutive positive even integers is 20.
 What is the average of the two numbers?

-10. Each one of the 30 students at the cafeteria bought a sandwich only, a drink only or a sandwich and a drink.
-If 8 students bought a sandwich only and 12 students bought a drink only, how many students bought a sandwich and a drink?
+10. Each of 30 students bought a sandwich only, a drink only, or both.
+If 8 bought only a sandwich and 12 bought only a drink, how many bought both?

 Answers to the Above Questions